-The second option is to create a trust for the benefit of a third party, such as a spouse or child who you want to provide for or who will share the trust benefit with you, though they’re not legally required to do so.
+The second option is to create a trust for the benefit of a third party, such as a spouse or child who you want to provide for or who could share the trust benefit with you if necessary, though they’re not legally required to do so.
 This is really a third-party trust — one you create for someone other than yourself — but one which carries out a goal or goals on which you may normally spend funds.
 This may be easier with a spouse, since if the trust, for instance, pays all housing costs for your spouse and you happen to live in the house as well, you will still reap a benefit.
 If, on the other hand, a child funnels trust distributions back to you, the trust may be treated as a sham since you may be deemed as the true beneficiary.
 So, if you’re transferring your own funds into a trust for asset-protection purposes be sure that you’re ready to give up access to such property.

 Domestic Asset Protection Trusts (DAPTs)

-The third option is to take advantage of the laws in those states which have recently overturned the common law and permitted the creation of self-settled asset protection trusts, so-called domestic asset protection trusts or DAPTs (as opposed to off-shore trusts).
+The third option is to take advantage of the laws in those states which have overturned the “common law” and permitted the creation of self-settled asset protection trusts, so-called domestic asset protection trusts or DAPTs (as opposed to off-shore trusts).
 Led by Delaware, Alaska, Nevada and South Dakota, 12 states (Alaska, Colorado, Delaware, Missouri, Nevada, New Hampshire, Oklahoma, Rhode Island, South Dakota, Tennessee, Utah and Wyoming) now permit such trusts.
 Each state has its own rules, but typically they require that the trust property be held in a financial institution in its state and that at least one trustee – whether institutional or individual – be from that state.
 While you cannot serve as trustee, you can appoint someone you trust – perhaps your lawyer or accountant or a close family member – to serve as “trust protector” to have certain rights, such as the ability to change trustees, amend the trust as needed to comply with changes in the law, or even to change beneficiaries.